 These datasets have been used for consistent modelling across south Asia to characterise the hydroclimate of the region and to model future climate and hydrology impacted by climate change and other drivers.
 The results have been used to supplement local datasets in the modelling of the Indus, Koshi and Brahmani‐Baitarni River basins.

 CSIRO has developed a consistent set of CMIP5 climate change projections from available global climate models to inform integrated climate‐water modelling.
 These results can be used to assess climate change impacts and subsequently guide adaptation and planning in water and related sectors.
-A summary of this work can be found in this factsheet.
+A summary of this work can be found in this factsheet and the database of scaling factors is available here.
 Already, the scaling factors have been used to derive sets of future (dry, median, wet) climate scenarios for the Brahmani-Baitarni basin models.

 Climate change impact assessment can be carried out in two ways (or a combination of the two):